m-adisa/The-Black-Gazelle/cl48lfnt400j8q2nv76jw0ued.md

 Cheers to victory...**at all costs.**

-> If you are wondering why I titled this article *Making sense of modern civilization*, it is because of one undisputable fact: *Modern civilization depends on computers and 90% of the software that runs the world is either implemented in C or something closely related to C.*
+> If you are wondering why I titled this article *Making sense of modern civilization*, it is because of one indisputable fact: *Modern civilization depends on computers and 90% of the software that runs the world is either implemented in C or something closely related to C.*